saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 ## 2.04 Test a Local App With Sauce Labs
 Duration: 0:05:00

-Cypress on Sauce with Sauce Control allows you to perform tests on an app that you have on your local machine (or other non-public environments), then test it against the wide variety of devices available on Sauce Labs.
+Cypress on Sauce with Testrunner Toolkit allows you to perform tests on an app that you have on your local machine (or other non-public environments), then test it against the wide variety of devices available on Sauce Labs.

 In this example, we will be downloading the Swag Labs web app, and running it locally.